 Mouse / scroll settings

-The Vial settings section in v1.9.0 contains tuned QMK settings (unchanged from v1.5.0–v1.8.0).
-The values are stored as numeric Vial setting IDs that depend on the specific firmware build.
-Documenting the semantic mapping is on the v2.0 ROADMAP.
+The Vial settings section contains tuned QMK mouse and scroll values stored as numeric Vial setting IDs.
+The IDs are firmware-version-dependent and not self-documenting in the .vil format.
+Producing a semantic mapping is on the v2.0 ROADMAP.

 OS keyboard layout